 Paula Chalef, ILIR Board Member, Retired Judge and Chief of Family Court in Pennsylvania, taught Values Clarification in Fall 2017.
-We look forward to her next offering.
+Paula will be teaching intermediate level bridge.

 Pina Ferero has a BA Cum Laude in Languages and Linguistics.
 She has been a Spanish teacher for over 30 years.
 A Colombian native, came to the U.S. after having taught in private schools in Bogota, Colombia, and studying at Javeriana University, also in Bogota, Colombia.
 She started her teaching career in the US as a private tutor designing total immersion courses for American Executives, and later joined Saint Andrew's School where she taught Spanish for 15 years.

 Dr. Marie Gabrielson was a career educator who transitioned into running her own consulting business for corporate training in NJ.
 She, her husband John, and standard poodle spend their time between NJ and FL.
 Their adult son lives nearby in FL.
 Marie taught Values Clarification.
 Her husband is a presenter of the ILIR version of the Antique Roadshow titled What's It Worth? in SPOTLIGHT: Arts and Literature.